-- Just because some IP addresses are shown as having been assigned or allocated to someone doesn't mean that they're the ones actually USING those addresses. - For example, a spammer may be able to arrange to have a third party ISP announce ("route") a range of IP addresses which they don't legitimately control.
-That announcement can be persistent, or temporary (e.g., brought up just long enough for a spam run and then withdrawn), a processes commonly known as "address space hijacking." - Address space hijacking may have important implications for antispam activities which rely on the backtracking of observed connections. - If you've not verifying the routing of the TCP connections at the time IP addresses of interest were used, you may end up going after the wrong party.
+- Just because some IP addresses are shown as having been assigned or allocated to someone doesn't mean that they're the ones actually USING those addresses. - For example, a miscreant may be able to arrange to have a third party ISP announce ("route") a range of IP addresses which they don't legitimately control.
+That announcement can be persistent, or temporary (e.g., brought up just long enough to be abused and then withdrawn), a processes commonly known as "address space hijacking." - Address space hijacking may have important implications for cybercrime investigations which rely on the backtracking of observed connections. - If you've not verifying the routing of the TCP connections at the time IP addresses of interest were used, you may end up going after the wrong party.

-The Feds Are Also Focused on IP Usage and Attribution Information www.usdoj.gov/ag/speeches/2006/ag\speech\060420.html energycommerce.house.gov/108/Markups/04262006/degette\001\XML.PDF
+The Feds Are Also Focused on IP Usage and Attribution Information www.usdoj.gov/ag/speeches/2006/ag_speech_060420.html energycommerce.house.gov/108/Markups/04262006/degette_001_XML.PDF